 Written Claims to the Personal Representative

 The most common method is straightforward.
-A creditor sends the personal representative a written statement that includes the basis for the claim, the claimant's name and address, and the amount owed.
+Potential creditors send the personal representative a written notice that includes the basis for the claim, the claimant's name and address, and the amount owed.
 The claim is considered presented when the personal representative receives it.
+Creditors must submit their claims within the applicable deadlines.

 The claimant may deliver or mail to the personal representative a written statement of the claim indicating its basis, the name and address of the claimant and the amount claimed.